Guidance for Industry and FDA Staff - Class II Special Controls Guidance Document: Topical Oxygen Chamber for Extremities

 The draft of this document was issued April 6, 2006

 For questions regarding this guidance document, contact Charles Durfor, Ph.D., at 301-796-6438 or by email at email@example.com.

 U.S. Department of Health and Human Services

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Divisions of Management Systems and Policy, Office of Human Resources and Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to http://www.regulations.gov.
 All comments should be identified with the docket number listed in the Federal Register.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may send an email request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may send an email request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use document number (1582) to identify the guidance you are requesting.

 Table of Contents